This article was first published on 23 March 2020 and has been updated with additional reporting.

-The novel coronavirus has caused thousands of deaths around the world since it first emerged in China last December.
-Companies are feeling the impact of the virus, as customers stay home and large-scale social gatherings are postponed.
+COVID-19 has caused close to a million reported deaths worldwide since it first emerged in China last December.
+Companies are feeling the impact of the coronavirus, as employees are confined to working from home, customers have to stay home and large-scale social gatherings are postponed.

-As the global pandemic rages on worldwide, companies will have to act decisively and preserve through the tough times.
-How can businesses cope with a crisis like this?
+As the global pandemic rages on, companies have to act decisively and persevere through the tough times.
+How can businesses cope in a crisis like this?

 #1 Building Up Strong Emergency Savings

-Businesses with low cash reserves or unstable cash flows are particularly vulnerable in a pandemic like this.
-In fact, liquidity crunch is one of the main concerns that SMEs have, shared during a Singapore Chinese Chamber of Commerce and Industry (SCCCI) roundtable on March 5.
+Businesses with limited cash reserves or unstable cash flows are particularly vulnerable in a pandemic like this.
+In fact, liquidity crunch is one of the main concerns SMEs shared during a Singapore Chinese Chamber of Commerce and Industry (SCCCI) roundtable earlier in the year.

-With the slowing economy, you should review and adjust your cash flow forecasts – how will the reduction in revenue impact your ability to pay suppliers and repay debt?
+With the slowing economy, you should review and adjust your cash flow forecasts – how will the reduction in revenue impact your ability to pay your employees and suppliers and repay debt?

 #2 Stay Relevant In Changing Times